 Being financially literate is not something that happens by accident.
-It is not a skill we are born with.
-And it is not something that most Americans have mastered.
+It is not a skill we are born with nor is it something that most Americans have mastered.
 I believe the biggest reason for that is because talking about money is taboo.
 It is frowned upon.
-Many families are not talking about money and finances at the dinner table, they are NOT teaching it in our schools.
-So how do we make sure the next generation is taught how to properly manage their finances?
+Many families are not talking about money and finances at the dinner table.
+Schools are teaching a lot of things these days, money is not one of the subjects.
+So for me, the question became - how do we make sure the next generation is taught how to properly manage their finances?

-As a parent, I know it can be overwhelming to think about how to open or start a conversation about how to handle money and finances with your kids, but it doesn’t have to be.
-As parents, it is our job to serve as a positive influence in their lives to get them on not only in life and love - but also financially.
-Here are five things to consider as you embark on helping your children or grandchildren understand the importance of being responsible with their finances.
+As a parent or grandparent, it can be overwhelming to come up with a plan to start a conversation with your kids or grandkids about how to handle money and general finances, but it doesn’t have to be.
+As parents and grandparents, it is our job to serve as a positive influence in their lives not only in life and love - but also financially.
+Here are five things to consider as you embark on helping your children or grandchildren understand the importance of being responsible with their money.

 Financial Wellness Starts with The Basics

-Start discussing money with even the littlest ones by including them in the conversation every day.
-When you put together your grocery list or set up the budget.
+Start discussing money with even the youngest kids by including them in the conversation every day.
+Things like putting together your grocery list or setting up the budget.
 This will allow them to connect money with something tangible.
 It will not be some abstract concept that they can't see or touch.
 I always ask my kids questions to make them think and help them understand.
 A question as simple as "We have 5 dollars to buy a treat, should we pick ice cream or cookies?" and then "why".
 These are the conversations that help children to understand that money is finite and that there is a trade-off to every decision we make regarding money.